ComfyWear/ComfyWearBackEnd/README.md

      ```

 ## Testing
-   - To run the tests, run the following command:
+   - To run the tests, read the "Note" section below and run the following command:
     ```
     python manage.py test app.tests
     ```